tapis-project/tapis-files/README.md

 ```

 ### Run migrations
+Tests should run migrations, to run them manually for any DB do this:
 ```
 ╰─$ mvn -pl migrations flyway:clean flyway:migrate -Dflyway.skip=false -Dflyway.url=jdbc:postgresql://localhost:5432/dev -Dflyway.user=dev -Dflyway.password=dev -U
 ```
+### Start the service
+Start the service from the IDE, class edu.utexas.tacc.tapis.files.api.FilesApplication,
+in intellij env vars config, set SERVICE_PASSWORD

 ### Hit the API
 You should also be able to hit the API from postman at